 Eleven months after our official launch, Food For Mzansi received two awards at the African Digital Media Awards – the most prestigious competition for media publishers on the continent.

-WAN-IFRA, the global organisation of the world’s press, announced Food For Mzansi as Africa’s Best Digital News Start-up and the runners-up for Best Social Media Engagement for the groundbreaking work done in partnership with YehBaby Marketing, a digital and social media agency.
+WAN-IFRA, the global organisation of the world’s press, announced Food For Mzansi as Africa’s Best Digital News Start-up and the runners-up for Best Social Media Engagement for the groundbreaking work done in partnership with YehBaby Digital Creatives and Brand Managers, a digital and social media agency.

 The awards were presented during the Digital Media Africa conference held in Johannesburg.
 Speakers at this prestigious gathering aimed at exploring new digital models and how best to engage loyal readers, included François Nel from the Digital Editors Network in the UK, Pamella Sittoni from the Nation Media Group in Kenya, Ole Werring from Amedia AS in Norway and Sebastian Esser from Steady Media in Germany.

 Vincent Peyrègne, the Paris-based CEO of WAN-IFRA, says, “We’re really excited to see the success of African news startups like the Daily Maverick and Food for Mzansi, alongside impressive projects from bigger players like the BBC and Media24.
 These awards show the potential for digital news to be not only engaging and innovative, but also financially sustainable.”